Psychiatrist vs Psychologist: Difference Between a Psychologist and a Psychiatrist?

 Understanding the Educational Background

 A psychiatrist pursues an MBBS, which offers them undergraduate, unspecialized training in medical sciences.
 An MBBS degree is the qualifying degree for a doctor.
-After the completion of MBBS, a doctor chooses their specialization and does a residency in the same, which earns them an MD.
+After completing MBBS, a doctor chooses their specialization and does a residency in the same, earning them an MD.
 A psychiatrist, after completing MBBS, does a residency in psychiatry.
-They may opt for further training in order to gain specialization in niche areas, but this is not necessary.
+They may opt for further training to gain specialization in niche areas, but this is not necessary.

 A psychologist has a bachelor's in psychology.
 This may be a BA or BSc.
 After this, they must do a Masters in Psychology.
 In India, a Master in Psychology (MA or MSc) qualifies an individual to work as a Counseling Psychologist.
 A Clinical Psychologist must train further, and obtain a PsyD.
 Some psychologists also opt to pursue PhD after Masters, especially if they have an interest in research or academics.